The Big Lamp Project

 - Pedestrian management will be put in place to allow safe movement for pedestrians within the area

-- Access will be maintained for vehicles of private residents and to the private car park to the rear of The Lindens Rest Home
+- Access will be maintained for vehicles of private residents and to the private car park to the rear of The Lindens Rest Home.

 - Works will start on the east side of the area from Bank Street, north to Bury Road, starting with the hard landscaping:

-- Start – end of June
+- Start – mid July

-- Completion – mid September
+- Completion – end of September

 - The rain gardens and other soft landscaping for this area:

-- Completion - beginning of September
+- Completion - end of September

 - Works will start on the west side of the area from Bank Street, north to Bury Road –starting with the hard landscaping: